parse-community/docs/_includes/parse-server/getting-started.md

 * Python 2.x (For Windows users, 2.7.1 is the required version)
 * For deployment, an infrastructure provider like Heroku or AWS

-**Compatibility with hosted Parse**

-There are a few areas where Parse Server does not provide compatibility with the Parse hosted backend.
-If you're migrating a hosted Parse.com app to Parse Server, please take some time to carefully read through the list of [compatibility issues](#compatibility-with-parsecom).

 The fastest and easiest way to get started is to run MongoDB and Parse Server locally.
 Use the bootstrap script to set up Parse Server in the current directory.

 ```bash